furkanguzel/TodoManagementAngularFrontend/Readme2.md

-# Todo Management Frontend Project
+# Todo Management Angular Frontend Project

 Angular 7.0.3 and Restful service are used in the project.You can add tasks, save and make changes.